Chapter 2 Basics of ggplot2 and Correlation Plot

 fill = '#0f993d' vs fill = 'green'

-• sm_color() accepts the name of the color.
-If you want to get the hex codes (color codes) for red and green, type sm_color('red','green').
+sm_color('green')instead.
+This is a function from the smplot package. sm_color()accepts the name of the color.
+If you want to get the hex codes (color codes) for red and green, typesm_color('red','green').

 ggplot(data = mtcars, mapping = aes(x = drat, y = mpg)) +